flaxz/payout-script-bbh/README.md

 # Hive Payout Script For BBH

-2 script files, one will create the payout data, and the other will do the payout.
+2 Python script files, one will create the payout data, and the other will do the payout.

 *Please note that this software is in early Beta stage, and that you need to know what you are doing to use it.*